Daycare Worker Salary: What Childcare Workers and Teachers Earn

 North Carolina

-The Child Care WAGE$ Program provides salary supplements to low-paid teachers, directors, and childcare providers working with children from birth to five years old.
-Any childcare teacher earning $23/hour and below qualifies for the WAGE$ program.
-Participants receive two six-month installments, each after completing a six-month commitment period in the same childcare program.
-In 2022-2023, participants received an average six-month supplement of $1,219.
+The Child Care WAGE$ Program provides education-based salary supplements to low-paid teachers, directors, and family child care educators working with children from birth to five years old.
+Eligibility is based on an income cap set by each local funding partnership, which can choose $19, $23, or $25 per hour as the qualifying threshold.
+Participants receive two six-month installments, each after completing a six-month commitment period in the same child care program.

 Ohio